 As a student enrolled in online or blended courses, students will need to have basic computer skills.
 Students are expected to be able to:

 Students are expected to be active participants in the course.
-Students will be expected at the very least to access the online course during the first three days of the course.
+At the very least, students will be expected to access the online course during the first three days of the course.
 Failure to access the course or communicate with the Instructor during the first week is grounds for being dropped from the course.
-Students are expected to be willing and ready to share with classmates and instructors online regularly.
-Students are expected to log into Moodle and check their official University of Redlands email account daily.
+Students are expected to be willing and ready to regularly share with classmates and instructors online.
+Students are expected to log into Canvas and check their official University of Redlands email account daily.
 Doing so will allow students to view announcements, participate in-class activities, assignments, online discussions, and complete assessments.
-It is the student’s responsibility to understand all course requirements and abide by the due dates for assignments, quizzes, tests, and any other activities.
+The student must understand all course requirements and abide by the due dates for assignments, quizzes, tests, and other activities.

 Students should not hesitate to ask questions.
 Students are strongly encouraged to contact their Instructor with course-related questions regarding course concepts, assignments, and feedback provided.
 It is recommended that students contact their instructors using their University of Redlands email well in advance of assignment due dates.
-If an instructor is not responsive after 48 hours, be sure to reach out to the School of Continuing Studies team via email at email@example.com.
+If an instructor doesn't respond after 48 hours, please be sure to reach out to the School of Continuing Studies team via email at email@example.com.

 Instructors can track Student activity.
 Students are expected to log in to the course to regularly keep up with the course material and assignments.
 Students who fail to attend the first week of the course or check in with the Instructor will be administratively dropped on the first Monday of week two.
 Students are expected to be regular and punctual in class attendance and to participate in the course thoroughly.
 The School of Continuing Studies believes that students themselves are primarily responsible for attendance and class participation.